-The loss of a child in a wrongful death usually creates an unbearable grief in surviving family members and friends.
+The loss of a child in a wrongful death usually creates unbearable grief in surviving family members and friends.
 The heartbreaking event is even more tragic when it occurs through negligence, recklessness, carelessness or the intentional action of others.

 For the parent, the devastation of the loss and overwhelming grief is immeasurable.
-Even so, surviving family members often have extensive financial losses that involve medical bills, funeral and burial costs, and the loss of the child’s love, companionship and contribution to the family unit.
-Because of that, parents will often hire an attorney to file a claim for compensation in the wrongful death of their child.
+Even so, surviving family members often have extensive financial damages that involve medical bills, funeral and burial costs, and the loss of the child’s love, companionship and contribution to the family unit.
+Because of that, parents will often hire an attorney to file a claim for compensation for the wrongful death of their child.

-Rosenfeld Injury Lawyers offer vigorous and compassionate legal remedies to families who have experienced a death of a child in Illinois.
-We provide aggressive advocacy for family seeking recompense from every negligent party to recover damages and the losses of a young loved one.
+Rosenfeld Injury Lawyers LLC offer vigorous and compassionate legal remedies to families who have experienced a death of a child in Illinois.
+We provide aggressive advocacy for a family seeking recompense from every negligent party to recover damages and the losses of a young loved one.

 - Medical malpractice, mistake or error